Weak euro to help European companies, force U.S. rivals to adapt

 For some U.S. companies, the lower currency will be a boon for long-struggling European subsidiaries.
 U.S.-based Caterpillar said it had been forced to downsize its excavator plant in Grenoble in recent years but that the weak euro could help drive its recovery.

-Philip Morris International (PM.N), which has a significant portion of its debt denominated in euros, said they were also benefiting from lower borrowing costs, since meeting the coupons on euro debt was now cheaper in dollar terms.
+Philip Morris International, which has a significant portion of its debt denominated in euros, said they were also benefiting from lower borrowing costs, since meeting the coupons on euro debt was now cheaper in dollar terms.

 For a small number of U.S. companies, the euro drop may even be a net positive, operationally.
 Europe-based hotels' higher reliance on external visitors than those in the United States meant the draw of the weaker European currency may outweigh the costs of a stronger dollar in putting tourists off.